 The activity needs to consider all possible sources of N where better management practices can be developed to reduce adverse effects and offer improved access to the benefits of nitrogen.
-Therefore it is anticipated that the activity and prepared guidance will also include sections on reducing (and especially recapturing and recycling) NOx emissions, as well as recycling other N resources such as from solid waste and waste water.
-An overall philosophy to develop better nitrogen recycling approaches rather than denitrification approaches will be explored, especially how this can contribute to Green Economy and Circular Economy developments.
+This activity and prepared guidance also include sections on reducing (and especially recapturing and recycling) NOx emissions, as well as recycling other N resources such as from solid waste and waste water.
+An overall philosophy to develop better nitrogen recycling approaches rather than denitrification approaches are explored, especially how this can contribute to Green Economy and Circular Economy developments.

 The first task (2.3.1) of this activity is to gather material that is already available on good management of different parts of the nitrogen cycle for different impacts.

-Task 2.3.2 wil establish a workshop to link methods and good practives fot N effects.
-The workshop will bring together experts in a wide range of disciplines relevant to reducing nitrogen loss and promoting good practives to minimize the adverse effects of N and maximise co-benefits for the economy, environment, food production and helath.
+Task 2.3.2 is establishing a workshop to link methods and good practives fot N effects.
+The workshop brings together experts in a wide range of disciplines relevant to reducing nitrogen loss and promoting good practives to minimize the adverse effects of N and maximise co-benefits for the economy, environment, food production and helath.

-Task 2.3.3 will publish revised papers and prepation of synthesis guidance document, based on the information and discussion from the workshop in 2.3.2.
+Task 2.3.3 is publishing revised papers and prepation of synthesis guidance document, based on the information and discussion from the workshop in 2.3.2.

-Task 2.3.4 will aim to engage with stakeholders to review the Synthetic N guidance document.
+Task 2.3.4 is engaging with stakeholders to review the Synthetic N guidance document.

-The final task (2.3.5) will be publishing of the Synthesis document and updating the practice database.
+The final task (2.3.5) is publishing of the Synthesis document and updating the practice database.

-Activity 2.3 will be delivered under Component 2.
+Activity 2.3 is being delivered under Component 2.
 The diagram below shows the tasks and task outputs deliviered for this activity.